-The term “confit” is French and refers to a food that is slowly cooked over a long period.
-It is a method of preservation but today instead of jarring these beautifully baked tomatoes we will be enjoying them as a simple but beautiful side dish.
+The word “confit” is French and refers to a food that is slowly cooked over a long period.
+It is traditionally speaking, a preservation method.
+But today instead of jarring these beautifully baked tomatoes we will be enjoying them as a simple but beautiful side dish.

-I like to serve this dish with crusty bread slices so that people can slather the warm baked tomatoes on a slice of it to enjoy.
+I like to serve this dish with crusty bread slices so that people can slather the warm baked tomatoes on a slice or use it to sop up any leftover juices.
 Making a confit might seem fancy enough and surely it has a lovely presentation.
-But I assure you that by making this, you will see how the idea of simple food.
-Can be the most delicious.
-Or maybe that is just my opinion.
-But it seems to ring true in this case.
+But the simplicity of this recipe highlights the idea of how simple food often is the most delicious.

 Begin by washing and drying the tomatoes.